Table of Contents

 A new and interactive introduction to linear algebra and matrix theory

-Linear Algebra focuses on computation as a tool to build comprehension of this subject’s key principles.
+Linear Algebra uses an interactive approach to build comprehension of this subject’s foundational ideas.
 Definition-based topics are introduced to connect new concepts as the book progresses.
-A focus approach is taken on the foundational ideas of linear algebra.
 This book includes:

 • 350+ auto-graded participation activities intended as reading exercises, such as question sets and animations